 |D||1||1 or 2 Posts, Incomplete|

 |A+||5||6 Posts, 1 Extra Credit Point|

 Note: Working at a steady pace is important for this class, but some flexibility is needed.
 Posting 6 high quality sketches in a week will earn an extra credit point, which will partially offset a slow week.
 You cannot earn more than one point of extra credit in a given week.

 Because this class is structured around daily exploration, I strongly discourage resubmitted or make-up assignments.
 Please make every effort to complete your assignments each week.
 If you anticipate difficulty for any reason, please speak with me immediately to make a plan.

 Extra Credit will be given for formal contributions to the class.
 One way to contribute is to provide corrections, enhancements, or additions to the class materials and website.
 For example, spelling and grammar corrections submitted through a pull request will earn a small amount of credit.
 More credit can be earned by adding content to class notes or resource pages, authoring small tutorials that benefit the class, and other such contributions.

+There is no required textbook for this course.
 Students will not need to purchase any readings for this class.
 Links to online articles will occasionally be provided.